Bright idea: New LED streetlights being installed across Sand Springs

-Contracted crews that are swapping out the lights began work in Sand Springs last Tuesday and are scheduled to finish the project by about next Monday.
+Contracted crews that are swapping out the lights began work last week and are scheduled to finish the project next week.

 Conner Vaughn and Blake Richards of Davis H. Elliot Co. were the first two-man crew on the ground in Sand Springs last week, although Vaughn said as many as half a dozen other crews would join them by the time the project is complete.